-Matthew worked in academic management for over ten years before deciding on a career change.
-He is a trained EFL (English as a Foreign Language) teacher with a degree in Linguistics from the University of Hull.
-He is currently studying for an MSc. in Countryside Conservation and Management through the University of the West of England, Bristol.
+Matthew worked in academic management for over ten years before deciding on a career change and was previously a trained EFL (English as a Foreign Language) teacher with a degree in Linguistics from the University of Hull.
+However, he has recently completed an MSc. in Countryside Conservation and Management through the University of the West of England, Bristol.
 As well as birding, his interests include all aspects of the natural world, in particular, butterflies and moths, and wild flowers.
 He also enjoys drawing and long-distance running.

 Assistant Conservation Officer

 Stuart first came to the Trust between March 2009 and May 2011 to work on the Westmoor Barn Owl Scheme.
 He returned in September 2011 for a three-month temporary contract and stayed on in a core post as an Assistant Conservation Officer.
 He is responsible for our live owl emergency service and also helps care for the casualty and resident owls here at the Trust.
 His other roles include Health & Safety and practical conservation work and dealing with enquiries.
 In 2012 he will also take on school visits.

 He grew up in Northampton and moved to Devon in 2008 after graduating from Anglia Ruskin University in Cambridge with a zoology degree.
 He has always had a keen interest in animals of all types and shares his home with two lizards, ten snakes of various species, and assorted invertebrates including a scorpion, a giant centipede and about thirty tarantulas.
 He enjoys exploring the West Country.

 Hannah began working at the Trust at the start of January 2012.
 Her main role is as David's P.A and alongside general office tasks she organises training courses, education events, meetings and talks.
 Another part of Hannah’s role is telling the "Wings of Change" story to children in schools and youth groups.